Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 10. Communication and Coordination

 Inadequate communication during shift changes can lead to the omission of critical information about the patient’s condition.
-Failure in the coordination and communication among different members of the healthcare team can delay intervention [5].
+Failure in the coordination and communication among different members of the healthcare team may delay intervention.

 10a.
-How significant do you judge effective communication and coordination among different healthcare teams in preventing failure to rescue (FTR) after pancreatic surgery in your institution?
+How significant do you judge effective communication and coordination among different healthcare teams in preventing FTR after pancreatic surgery in your institution?

 Not at all